laro/Cilia/README.md

     - `and`, `or`, `xor` instead of ~~`&&`~~, ~~`||`~~, ~~`^`~~
     - `not` in addition to `!`
 - `Int32` instead of `int32_t` or `qint32`,
-    - so no prefix "q" nor postfix "_t".
+    - so no prefix "q" nor postfix "_t", and in CamelCase.
 - When translating C++ code to Cilia then change conflicting names, e.g.
     - `int var` -> `Int __variable_var`
     - `class func` -> `class __class_func`